Edznux/edouard.schweisguth.fr/content/posts/things-i-miss-in-go-native-fuzz.md

 ### Take actions
 - Dig into libafl and see if it's possible to swap go's fuzzing engine with it.
 - Read learn what's the contribution process and find some time to make the things above better.
-- Make sure everything I write here is reported in the Go issues.
+- Make sure everything I write here is already reported in the Go issues tracker, otherwise create the issues.

 If something is wrong or outdated, feel free to ping me on twitter, I'm available at [@edznux](https://twitter.com/Edznux)